Scottish Ghosts – the ‘Green Lady’ in Fact and Folklore

 For example, there are stories of a beautiful woman arriving at a cottage, dripping wet.

 She asks if she can enter the home to warm herself and dry her clothing.

 If welcomed, she stays for awhile.. and then she vanishes.

 From then on, she’s home’s own Green Lady.

 The Green Lady as a Protector

-In this way, the Green Lady differs from the Banshee, which follows and protects a particular family.
+That’s what makes the Green Lady different from a Banshee, which follows and protects a particular family.

 The Green Lady can be helpful to farmers.
 There are many stories of a Green Lady taking care of cattle, herding them into the barn when a storm was coming, or when enemies were nearby.

 There is a rare, male counterpart to the Green Lady, but he’s not the “Green Man” of Celtic forest legends.

 The male version of the Green Lady is a slender, handsome young man who wears red and green.
 (Sort of like Robin Hood.)
 He also protects the house, the family that lives there, and its cattle.